isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-    Starting with Kea 1.7.5, the default values are as follows:
+    Since Kea 1.7.5, the default values are as follows:

     - "hostname-char-set": "[^A-Za-z0-9.-]",
     - "hostname-char-replacement": ""